madhav-dhungana/Dojo-EPSS/README.md

 - Ransomware usage signal from KEV-compatible sources
 - First-found KEV date tracking without overwriting existing dates on later scans
 - Manual fetch and compare actions from the EPSS / KEV UI
-- UI-controlled scheduled scans using DefectDojo's Celery beat and workers
+- Scheduled scans using DefectDojo's Celery beat and workers
-- Configurable EPSS source: FIRST.org API or daily CSV
+- Configurable EPSS source: FIRST.org API or or custom CSV URL
 - Configurable KEV source URL and source format
 - Finding scope controls for eligible EPSS updates
 - EPSS / KEV dashboard and update logs
 - Additive EPSS Update / KEV indicators on the Findings list
 - Swagger-visible API endpoint for Finding match data
 - Docker installer for DefectDojo dev and production-style deployments
+- Check if the stored CVE is exploited in the wild (ITW) and Proof of Concept (POC) is publicly available - (Developement in Progress)

 ## What It Does

-Dojo EPSS helps vulnerability teams move beyond static severity.
+Dojo CTI helps vulnerability teams move beyond static severity.
 It continuously enriches Findings with exploitability and threat intelligence signals that can change over time.

 The library:

 - extracts CVEs from DefectDojo Findings
-- fetches EPSS scores and percentiles from FIRST.org
+- fetches EPSS scores and percentiles from FIRST.org or given data
 - compares EPSS records with existing Findings
 - checks whether Finding CVEs are listed as Known Exploited Vulnerabilities
 - checks whether those CVEs are known to be used in ransomware campaigns